Wołów: History

 The Protestant Reformation was introduced to the town in 1522 by duke Frederick II.
 After the extinction of the local Piasts the duchy passed to the House of Habsburg, which opposed the Protestant denomination in the town, as part of the Counter-Reformation.
 In 1682 the town's parish church was closed and given to the Catholics.
 According to the Treaty of Altranstädt the church however was already returned to the Protestants in 1707 and stayed Protestant until 1945.
 The small Catholic minority in return received a Josephinian curacy.

 In 1742 Wołów was annexed by Prussia.
 The duchy was divided into two districts and the town became county seat of one of the districts.
 The structure of the town was, until 1700, defined by craft, especially clothiers.
 As the seat of a duchy and a district administrative function however became more and more important.
 The industrialization played only a minor role and mostly affected smaller companies of the timber industry.
 In 1781 the city suffered a fire.

-The town was part of Germany from 1871 to 1945.
+During World War I, the German administration operated a forced labour camp for Allied prisoners of war in the town.
 During World War II, the Germans operated a youth prison in the town, with multiple forced labour subcamps in the region, including one in the town itself.
 In 1943–1945, the Germans carried out mass executions of Allied prisoners of war in the forest in the present-day district of Gancarz.
 In January 1945 – just before town was taken by the Red Army – the Wehrmacht evacuated the German population westwards.
 After Nazi Germany's defeat in World War II, the town became again part of Poland.
-The totality of the town's previous population was expelled.
+The totality of the town's previous population was expelled in accordance with the Potsdam Agreement.

+Deportation of Germans from the surrounding villages proceeded in 1945-46.
+Often, the local mayor announced at eve that families were to show up for deportation the next morning.
+Very often, the victims' luggage was plundered.

-In 1962, the town was site of the Wołów bank robbery, one of the largest bank robberies in Poland.
+In 1962, the town was the site of the Wołów bank robbery, one of the largest bank robberies in Poland.